The Egyptian Theatre (Boise, Idaho): History

 The Egyptian Theatre was designed by Frederick C. Hummel of the architectural firm Tourtellotte & Hummel.

 The theater's architecture is of the Egyptian revival style, inspired by the newly discovered tomb of King Tut.
 Over time, the structure underwent various changes.
 In 1999, it was remodeled once again after the original building.

+The Egyptian Theater opened in 1927.
+In 1930 it became the Fox Egyptian Theater and about a year later just the Fox.
+From 1937 to 1979 it was the Ada Theater, and in 1979 it became the Egyptian again.

 It was listed on the National Register of Historic Places in 1974.

 The theater is architecturally significant as one of the few surviving theaters from the grand cinema and movie palace era in Boise.

 The Bourne Identity, The Bourne Supremacy, and The Bourne Ultimatum film premieres were all hosted at The Egyptian Theatre.

 Actor Aaron Paul rented out the Egyptian theater in downtown Boise to live stream the 14th episode of Breaking Bad.

 The Egyptian Theatre is home to performances by Opera Idaho.